 While a vacuum cleaner might not always be included in the purist’s tech roundup, we would argue that Dyson vacuum cleaners possess all the right stuff.
 A ton of cutting edge engineering technology and design artistry goes into all of Dyson’s products, and they all end up inspiring fandom equal to any of the other leading tech brands.

 You’ll clean your mattress, be impressed (or mildly disturbed) by the amount of “stuff” it removes, and become instantly loved and indispensable by sharing your Dyson with your floor mates.
+Or perhaps make a few dollars with a mattress cleaning service by renting our your Dyson.)
 Of course, along with a couple extra nozzles it also makes the perfect vacuum cleaner for a small room or apartment.

 Find out more at Dyson Canada